Explore the towns along the Great Allegheny Passage!

 McKeesport (Mile 132) - McKeesport is at the junction of the Youghiogheny River and the Monongahela, which the Great Allegheny Passage follows to Pittsburgh.
 In the 1800s McKeesport was home to the National Tube Works, spurring the economic boom along with the rest of the Pittsburgh region.
 A popular spot in the city is the McKees Point Marina.
 McKeesport is also a connection to the Clairton Connector of the Montour Trail.

-The Waterfront (Mile 140) - This locale along the Monongahela River just a few miles east of Pittsburgh comprises Munhall, Homestead, and West Homestead communities.
+Homestead / the Waterfront (Mile 140) - This locale along the Monongahela River just a few miles east of Pittsburgh comprises Munhall, Homestead, and West Homestead communities.
 This development was once the sprawling site for the Homestead Steel Works and now features dozens of retail stores, restaurants, and entertainment venues.
 Homestead’s downtown 8th Avenue remains an example of the Victorian-era mill towns that flourished around Pittsburgh.